The Three Best Hot Spring Resorts

 Hyoe Koyokaku has a rooftop garden and

 three karaoke bars.
-Meals can be taken in rooms and rates
+Meals can be taken in rooms.

 The Kinzan is a traditional hotel which

 also has some Western style rooms.
 It has three baths, including